jorgeplatero/linlearn/README.md

 ### Installation

-Follow the steps below to set up the environment and install dependencies:
+Clone the repository and install the dependencies:

 ```bash
 #clone the repository